-The Worrisome Link Between Deforestation And Disease
+'Like Poking a Beehive': The Worrisome Link Between Deforestation And Disease

 In 2013, an 18-month old boy got sick after playing near a hollow tree in his backyard, in a remote West African village.
 He developed a fever and started vomiting.
 His stool turned black.
 Two days later, he died.